Cards

 Irina Tsymbaliuk

-One of the first things to check when selecting a credit card provider is the annual percentage rate (APR).
-But what is APR for credit cards?
+Hence, APR is one of the first things to check when selecting a credit card provider.
+What is APR for credit cards?
 Are there many types of APR for a credit card?
 Understanding this metric and how it’s calculated will help you select the best card tailored to your needs.
-So, here’s everything you need to know about how APR works and its difference from the usual interest rate.
+So, here’s everything you need to know about how APR works and how it differs from the usual interest rate.

-Understanding APR for Credit Cards: All the Whats and Whys
+Understanding APR for Credit Cards: What It Is and How Does It Work?

-Before answering the question ‘What does APR mean?’ we should clarify that the term ‘interest rate’ defines the amount of fee you pay for borrowing money from a provider.
+Before answering the question ‘How does APR work on a credit card?’ we should clarify that the term ‘interest rate’ defines the fee amount you pay for borrowing money from a provider.
 What’s the catch?
 Let’s see.

 APR is the annual percentage rate that includes the total price you pay for borrowing costs from your credit vendor yearly.
 The APR for a credit card unites all annual charges under one dome, meaning the provider’s interest rates and other standard fees.

-What is the credit card APR, and why is it important?
+What is APR for a credit card, and why is it important?

-Knowing about APRs allows you to quickly compare credit cards and conditions, calculate how much it will cost you to use one, and identify whether your APR will be based on the prime rate or not.
+Knowing about APRs allows you to quickly compare credit cards and conditions, calculate how much it will cost you to use one on a daily and monthly basis, and identify whether your APR will be based on the prime rate or not.
 You’ll also be able to avoid tricky pitfalls like overspending on interest or missing fees included in the APR.

 How does APR work for credit cards?